-For example, some of the language used in the Nevada Administrative Code and State policies is outdated.
-The term "sexual harassment" is under-inclusive, and should be changed to "sex- and gender-based harassment" to capture all forms of illegal behavior.
+For example, some of the language used in the Nevada Administrative Code and state policies is outdated.
+The term "sexual harassment" is under inclusive, and instead should be refer to "sex- and gender-based harassment" to capture all forms of illegal behavior.